beingbing/pathshala-problems/36CaseStudy2/07Lecture07.md

-Designed for high availability, it can maintain replica-sets for microservices and ensures disaster recovery by replacing failed machines without losing application state in a system deployed on Kubernetes called Cluster comprised of mulitple Worker Nodes and one Master Node.
+Designed for high availability, it can maintain replica-sets for microservices and ensures disaster recovery by replacing failed machines without losing application state in a system deployed on Kubernetes called Cluster comprised of multiple Worker Nodes and one Master Node.

 The Control-plane, the brain behind it, manages the cluster, deployed on Master (although it can be installed on a worker Node as well, it's ideally kept separate).
 It exposes an API server (also a container) for internal and external requests, the only entry point into the Cluster.
 All Client communication via UI, API or CLI are received here.
-It has Schedular to assign node to newly created pods, a Control-Manager responsible for managing the cluster's state, and ETCD, a key-value database storing the cluster's current state.
+It has Scheduler to assign node to newly created pods, a Control-Manager responsible for managing the cluster's state, and ETCD, a key-value database storing the cluster's current state.